apify/crawlee/README.md

           <tr>
             <td><code>APIFY_TOKEN</code></td>
             <td>
               The API token for your Apify account.
-It is used to access Apify APIs, e.g. to access cloud storage.
+It is used to access Apify APIs, e.g. to access cloud storage or to run an actor in the cloud.
-              You can find your API token on the <a href="https://my.apify.com/account#intergrations" target="_blank">Apify - Account - Integrations</a> page.
+              You can find your API token on the <a href="https://my.apify.com/account#intergrations" target="_blank">Apify &gt; Account &gt; Integrations</a> page.
-              If omitted, you should define <code>APIFY_LOCAL_STORAGE_DIR</code> environment variable instead.
+              If omitted, you'll need to define the <code>APIFY_LOCAL_STORAGE_DIR</code> environment variable instead.
             </td>
           </tr>
           <tr>